tg-x/foodsoft/lib/foodsoft_multishared/README.md

   # Uncomment to show address as default subtitle in foodcoop instances.
   #use_subname_address: true

+  # When enabled, users can change the foodcoop of their ordergroup (from
+  # profile).
+It is not possible to join hidden foodcoops.
+When set to `login`,
+  # the user will be redirected to the page to choose a foodcoop (e.g., when
+  # a foodcoop stops, and members are suggested to join another one).
+  #select_scope: true
+  # When select_scope is `login`, this message, when present, is shown on
+  # top of the foodcoop selection page after logging in.
+By default it is
+  # not set and no message is shown.
+  #select_scope_msg: Please select a new foodcoop to join.
 ```

 When you're using the messages plugin, be sure to enable that before enabling